 Taxine does not have an 8-membered ring as do Taxol, Docetaxel, Baccatin derivatives and Cephalomannine, but a 9-membered ring, depicted in magenta.
 Also, the long side-chain containing the nitrogen atom has swapped allegiance to the opposite side of the multi-membered ring.
 Several other features are absent too.

 Docetaxel, which does not occur naturally, is related to Taxol which does.
-The only difference between Taxol and Docetaxel is depicted in green, where some further atoms are also missing.
-Again it has the 8-membered ring rather than the 9-membered ring of Taxine.
+The only difference between Taxol and Docetaxel is depicted in green, where a -C(CH3)3 is missing and replaced by a H. Again it has the 8-membered ring rather than the 9-membered ring of Taxine.
 It is manufactured by chemically esterifying 10-deacetyl baccatin III, which is obtained from the leaves of the much more abundant Taxus Baccata (Yew), shown on this page.
 Docetaxel is marketed under the brand name of Taxotere as a drug to treat breast, prostrate, ovarian, melanomas and lung cancers.
 The modus operandus is much the same as for Paclitaxel (Taxol) although it appears to be more effective, increasing survival periods by several more months.
 Thus neither appear to actually cure cancer.

 TOXINS and PATHOGENS|

 - the never-ending war